Who is Josh Tongue? England’s uncapped bowler called up for Ireland Test

-Who is Josh Tongue, England’s uncapped seamer who claimed the wicket of Steve Smith this year?
+Who is Josh Tongue?
+England seamer set for Test debut after claiming the wicket of Steve Smith

-Josh Tongue has come a long way, from the brink of retirement following debilitating injury problems to a maiden England call-up.
+Josh Tongue has come a long way, from the brink of retirement following debilitating injury problems to a Test debut for England.

-The Worcestershire seamer recently added Steve Smith to his impressive list of scalps in the County Championship and was called up by England for their first Test of the summer, against Ireland.
+The Worcestershire seamer recently added Steve Smith to his impressive list of scalps in the County Championship and was called up by England for their first Test of the summer, against Ireland, before it was confirmed on Tuesday that he would be in the starting XI.

-At 25, Tongue has taken some impressive wickets in the domestic competition, including Hashim Amla.
+At 25, Tongue has taken some big-name scalps at domestic level, including Hashim Amla.

-The seamer impressed during the Lions’ tour of Sri Lanka over the winter and could capitalise and seize the opportunity after Olly Stone was ruled out through injury.
+The seamer impressed during the Lions’ tour of Sri Lanka over the winter and will look to capitalise and seize the opportunity after Olly Stone was ruled out through injury.

 Tongue has an extra yard of pace on the domestic circuit and caught the eye of the selectors, perhaps with a nod to the future with James Anderson now 40 and Stuart Broad 36.

-“We have been monitoring Josh [Tongue] for quite some time and he deserves this call-up to the Test squad,” England men’s national selector Luke Wright said.
+“We have been monitoring Josh [Tongue] for quite some time and he deserves this call-up to the Test squad,” England men’s national selector Luke Wright said after his initial call into the group.

 “It will be a great experience for him to understand and get used to the environment under Ben [Stokes] and Brendon [McCullum].